hoangtuanou/simon-game/README.md

 # Simon Game

-At a boring Sunday, I just want to build something fun with my Frontend skill, so WOALA!
+On a boring Sunday, I just want to build something fun with my Frontend skill, so WOALA!
 I made a Simon Game using ReactJS.

 You can play it [here](https://csb-mozx98ljrx.vercel.app/)